Vanua Levu: History

 Settlers from Australia and New Zealand established coconut plantations in the Savusavu area in the 1860s.
 Intermarriage with Fijian people produced a mixed-race elite, which also prospered from the sale of copra, of which Savusavu was a major centre, until the Great Depression of the 1930s led to a collapse in the price of copra.
 In the same period, Indians founded the town of Labasa, now a major sugar-producing centre.

-In March 2012, the nation of Kiribati began negotiating to buy 5000 acres of the island to house its population, which is expected to need to move as their islands are inundated by rising sea levels.
+In March 2012, the country of Kiribati began negotiating to buy 5000 acres of the island to house its population, which is expected to need to move as their territory is inundated by rising sea levels.

-On December 19, 2020, at least four were killed and millions of dollars in damage as Cyclone Yasa slammed into the island.
+On December 19, 2020, Cyclone Yasa slammed into the island, killing at least four people and causing millions of dollars in damage.
 24,000 people were evacuated from their homes.